WWHO: Analog-to-digital conversion

 WWHO was one of only two full-power television stations in the Columbus market (the other being WTTE) that honored the original DTV transition date of February 17, 2009.
 The station shut down its analog signal, over UHF channel 53, at 11:59 p.m. on that date, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 46, using PSIP to display WWHO's virtual channel as 53 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 46, using virtual channel 53.

 For around two weeks after the official shutoff, the station was in nightlight mode, carrying the National Association of Broadcasters DTV transition video and local resources about the switchover and how to resolve reception issues for Sinclair's local stations.

 ATSC 3.0 lighthouse

-On January 7, 2021, this station was launched as ATSC 3.0 multiplex lighthouse for the Columbus area.
+On January 7, 2021, WWHO was launched as ATSC 3.0 multiplex lighthouse for the Columbus area.
 Its ATSC 1.0 signals began being housed between WTTE and WCMH-TV.
-The same day saw the Fox programming formerly on WTTE's main channel moved to WSYX-DT3, meaning that WSYX's channel spectrum currently hosts programming from three of the five major networks, along with MyNetworkTV on WSYX-DT2.
+The same day saw the Fox programming formerly on WTTE's main channel moved to WSYX-DT3, meaning that WWHO's channel spectrum currently hosts programming from four of the six major networks.
+The ATSC 3.0 signal includes four unique channels which require an internet connection to access: T2, a FAST spinoff of Sinclair-owned Tennis Channel mapped at 6.10; PickleballTV, a sister channel to T2 focusing on pickleball mapped at 6.11; GameLoop, an interactive video game-focused channel that has playable versions of games such as Pac-Man and Tetris mapped at 6.20; and ROXi, an interactive music service.